simboden/BVtkNodes/docs/development.rst

 Executing Tests
 ***************
 * First, make sure that BVTKNodes is correctly installed (see :ref:`general_installation`) by running one of the examples located in the Tree Tab.
+* Tests require that BVTKNodes is importable to Python by command `import BVtkNodes`.
+This requires that the root folder name of BVTKNodes is named exactly as `BVtkNodes`.
+If you've installed BVTKNodes by downloading zip file from Github, the folder name is most likely `BVtkNodes-master` (you can see the full path in Blender Preferences -> Add-ons list), and the tests fail.
+In this case you can disable BVTKNodes add-on in Blender, rename the folder, and re-enable the add-on.
 * Set environment variable *BLENDER_PATH* to the Blender executable that you want to test.
 * Run ``python test/test_main.py`` with a Python environment that has NumPy (and optionally PyVista, best installed using pip) package installed.

-Running the tests should result in an output similar to the following:
+Running the tests should result in an "OK" output similar to the following:

 .. code-block:: bash